nyghtowl/Neural_Nets_GPUs/README.md

 - Caffe: 60K train examples, 1000 iterations, CNN
 - Theano: 60k train examples, early stopping, Linear

 Using bash function time which reports real, user and sys results.
 Real is elapsed time from start to finish of the call.
-User is the cpu time spent in user-mode code and includes outside the kernel.
-Sys is the amount of cpu time sepnt in the kernel.

 DL4J
 --------